-- To create a static public IP, click “Create other resources” and select “static IP.”
+To create a static public IP, click “Create other resources” and select “static IP.”

-- Choose the instance to attach the IP and click “Create.”
+Choose the instance to attach the IP and click “Create.”

 Now you are all set to map this public IP to your domain at the registrar.
-You can login to your domain registrar and update the A record for your domain to public IP.
+You can log in to your domain registrar and update the A record for your domain to public IP.

 For ex, if your domain is registered with Name Cheap

-- Click “Manage” next to domain
+Click “Manage” next to the domain

-- Go to “Advanced DNS.”
+Go to “Advanced DNS.”

-- Click “ADD NEW RECORD.”
+Click “ADD NEW RECORD.”

 It will take some time to propagate the DNS globally.
-You may use DNS Record Lookup tool to verify the A record.
+You may use the DNS Record Lookup tool to verify the A record.

-Once done, try accessing your domain and you should see the Joomla default page.
+Once done, try accessing your domain, and you should see the Joomla default page.

-Wondering what’s the credential to login to Joomla Admin Console?
+Wondering what’s the credential to log in to Joomla Admin Console?

-Default username is – user
+The default username is – user

 Password is stored in the file – /home/bitnami/bitnami_application_password